Non-destructively probing the thermodynamics of quantum systems with qumodes: Qumodes as Thermodynamical Probes

-{\bf Applications for Thermodynamics.} When the system is known to be in a thermal state $\rho_\Theta(\beta)=\exp(-\beta H_\Theta)/Z(\beta)$ with respect to a Hamiltonian $H_\Theta$, it is possible to use the qumode as a thermodynamical probe, by engineering $H_{\mathrm{int}}$ to be proportional to this $H_\Theta$.
+Consider a system that is known to be in a state of thermal equilibrium $\rho_\Theta(\beta)=\exp(-\beta H_\Theta)/Z(\beta)$ with respect to a Hamiltonian $H_\Theta$.
 Here, $\beta=1/T$ is the inverse temperature (we employ units in which Boltzmann's constant $k_B=1$), and $Z(\beta)=\mathrm{Tr}(\exp(-\beta H_\Theta))$ is the partition function.
-In particular, note that this can be achieved even when the system is thermalised with respect to its natural Hamiltonian $H_0$.
-In this case, because the interaction Hamiltonian will be proportional to the natural Hamiltonian, the two hence commute and there will be no restriction on the magnitude of $g$ or the time for which the protocol can be run, as noted above.
+When the system component of the qumode interaction Hamiltonian $H_{\mathrm{int}}$ is proportional to $H_\Theta$~\footnote{Note that in the circumstance where $H_\Theta$ also coincides with the natural Hamiltonian of the system's evolution $H_0$, this also lifts the requirement that the qumode-system interaction takes place on short timescales relative to the natural evolution.}, we can use the qumode as a thermodynamical probe of the state.

-To see this, consider that we estimate from the protocol the eigenvalues $\{E_n\}$ of $H_\Theta$, along with their respective probabilities $P_n$ for the state $\rho_\Theta(\beta)$.
-One can then construct for each eigenvalue (with degeneracy $g_n$) an equation of the form
+Specifically, notice that the qumode probing protocol in this case will reveal for each eigenvalue $\bar{E}_n$ of $H_\Theta$ its respective probability $P_n$ in the state $\rho_\Theta(\beta)$.
+Given that this eigenvalue has degeneracy $g_n$, we can for each eigenvalue construct an equation of the form